Korero Mai: Rāpihi me te hangarua

-Residents currently pay for recycling via a targeted rate for recycling, and for rubbish collection they either purchase rubbish bags or engage a private bin collection service provider.
+Residents currently pay for recycling via a targeted rate for recycling ($40 per property), and rubbish collection is paid by using pre-paid Council rubbish bags or by paying a private bin collection service provider.

-The cost for the rates-funded rubbish bin, using a 120L bin, is around $144 per year for a weekly rubbish collection service, or $115 per year for a fortnightly rubbish collection service per dwelling.
+The estimated cost for the rates-funded rubbish bin (120L bin) is around $144 per year for a weekly rubbish collection service, or $115 per year for a fortnightly rubbish collection service per dwelling.

-The rates-funded new recycling service (a 240-litre recycling wheelie bin and a crate for glass) would be $69 per year (for fortnightly collection).
+The new targeted rate for the recycling service (240-litre recycling wheelie bin and a crate for glass) would be $69 per year for a fortnightly collection.

 I’m trying to reduce waste – why should my rates have to pay for a 240-litre rubbish bin?

-The ‘menu of options’ is likely to include different sized wheelie bins for rubbish – 80-litre, 120-litre or 240-litres.
+The 'menu of options is likely to include different sized wheelie bins for rubbish: 80-litres, 120-litres or 240-litres.
 The cost would depend on the size of the bin.
 This bin would replace our existing weekly rubbish bag collection service or would replace your private bin collection service.

 Will I be able to have my say about what I want for recycling and rubbish services?